 John Baldessari’s 2016 BMW M6 GTLM is another example of fantastic BMW art.
 Fans of BMW Art Cars had to wait six long years before they got a new specimen to admire.
 The Californian artist brought his style elements into play in a minimized manner, but on a large scale.
 And he did so effectively.
 The name says it all; and it can be read in large letters on the driver’s door: “FAST”.
 Speed – that’s what racing cars like the BMW M6 GTLM are all about.
 Or, as the artist himself put it: “The BMW Art Car is definitely the fastest artwork I ever created!”

-What’s the history behind the legendary BMW Art Cars?
+This is the story of the legendary BMW Art Cars

-BMW Art Cars – these three words bring to mind the legendary connection between car icons such as the BMW M1 or the BMW Z1, and world-famous artists like Roy Lichtenstein and Andy Warhol.
-Between 1975 and 2017 there were 19 BMW Art Cars – each one a unique piece and a reflection of the art and taste of its designer.
+BMW Art Cars – three little words that stand for the legendary fusion of car icons such as the BMW M1 or the BMW Z1 and world-famous artists of the caliber of Roy Lichtenstein or Andy Warhol.
+Since 1975, 19 BMW Art Cars have been created – each one a unique piece.
+Number 20 will soon follow in 2024, designed by Ethiopian painter Julie Mehretu.